beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     version from the harness repos.
 This variable has no effect when using alternative harnesses.

+``beah_no_ipv6``
+    If specified, Beah will function in IPv4 only mode even if IPv6 connectivity is possible.

 ``ethdevices=<module>[,<module>...]``
     Comma-separated list of network modules to be loaded during installation.